Foam Ball Snowman STEM for Preschoolers

 for information on cookies and affiliates

 This simple activity promotes fun and learning.
-Kids will sharpen their listening skills with simple directions to follow, and engage hand-eye coordination to stack the individual parts of the snowman.
+Kids will sharpen their listening skills with simple directions to follow, engage hand-eye coordination, and complete the project with unique details.

 - Foam balls, 3 different sizes